 JP1 Device Lookup Tool Overview

-Your best source of information for your equipment are the user files that have been submitted in the file section of the JP1 Forums or the Pronto files submitted to remotecentral.com.
-The user files are usually more complete than a generic upgrades found in this search.
+The best source of information for your equipment are the user files that have been submitted in the file section of the JP1 Forums or the Pronto files submitted to remotecentral.com.
+The user files are usually more complete than a generic upgrades found with the searches found here.

 Use the by Brand Search to find codes by manufacturer.